JB-26/website-portfolio/src/blog/2021-09-27-postman-tips.md

 ![Astronaut](https://images.unsplash.com/photo-1581822261290-991b38693d1b?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1740&q=80)

 Over the past year, I've been working a lot with [Postman](https://www.postman.com/) - an API platform for building and using APIs.

+Postman has really improved over the past few years.
+I've found it hard to keep up with the recent changes!

-And I thought that in this post I'd share several tips and tricks that I've picked up over the past year.
+I thought that in this post I'd share several tips and tricks that I've picked up over the past year.
 So let's dive in.

 # Postman Interceptor with Swagger UI